unicframework/unic/docs/Middlewares.md

 ## Middleware

-  A Middleware is a small piece of code that is used to alter web application request/response cycle.
+  A Middleware is a small piece of code that is used to alter web application `request/response` cycle.

 ### Create Middleware

-  Let's create a `middleware.php` file, you can name it anything. you middleware class name should be match with file name.
+  Let's create a `middleware.php` file in your app directory, you can name it anything. you middleware class name should be match with file name.

 ```php
 class middleware extends Middlewares {